Simulation with Modifications to Parameters and Model Code

 ,modify=list(PK=

-The effect on concentration-time profiles and daily AUC are shown in the two images below.
+add("IF(DOSCUMN.EQ.DELAYDOS) ALAG1=ALAG")))The effect on concentration-time profiles and daily AUC are shown in the two images below.

 Effect of time delay (0, 12 and 24 hours on dose 2) on concentration

-) profile as a function of time computed by
+(PRED) profile as a function of time computed by

-modified model.
+NMsim modified model.
 The implementation of the modified

 model simply consists of the addition of the variables

-, and ALAG
+DOSCUMN, DELAYDOS, and ALAG to

 the original data set, and the addition of one line of code to the PK

-section of the control stream via modify
+section of the control stream via modify.

 Daily exposure on day 3 as a function of time delay for dose 2 (left) and dose 3 (right).
 The simulation results predict an increased risk for possible safety concerns (left panel, over-exposure) and loss of efficacy (right panel, under-exposure) as dose time delay gets larger.

-example: Calculation of AUC
+modify example: Calculation of AUC

 The following example computes daily exposure: